ozsay/cluster-accounts/README.md

 - When you start a consumer it will subscribe to the logged in users collection that exists in the provider.
 - When a client performs a login to the web service, `cluster-account` automatically will perform a login to each of the connected cluster nodes.

- > In order for this to work, we needed to publish the login tokens of a user to the client.